ABCD-STUDY/nda-abcd-collection-3165/docs/recommendations.md

 1. `income`: Combined income
 1. `participant_education`: Participant grade in school
 1. `parental_education`: Highest level of parental education
-1. `anesthesia_exposure`: History of participant anesthesia expeosure
+1. `anesthesia_exposure`: History of participant anesthesia exposure

 They are available for download on [the main NDA Collection 3165 page](https://nda.nih.gov/edit_collection.html?id=3165).

 The `matched_group` field is the product of comparisons across site, age, sex, ethnicity, grade, highest level of parental education, handedness, combined family income, exposure to anesthesia, and family-relatedness which show no significant differences between the ABCD-1 and ABCD-2 groups.
 Comparison of the counts and means for each of these factors shows that ABCD-1 and ABCD-2 are negligibly different samples.
 Gender shows the largest absolute difference of 2.5 percent.
 No other demographic variables differ by more than 1 percent.
-See below table:
+See table above.

 ## 3. Downloading and Unpacking Data